-Books are shown according to their most recent publication dates (so newest in a series first, oldest last).
+Books are listed according to their most recent publication dates (so newest in a series first, oldest last).

 Random House ISBN 978 -1- 74274 -314 -1